mickael-guene/gcc/gcc/config/arm/arm.md

 ; Classification of each insn
 ; Note: vfp.md has different meanings for some of these, and some further ; types as well.
 See that file for details.
+; simple_alu_imm  a simple alu instruction that doesn't hit memory or fp ;               regs or have a shifted source operand and has an immediate ;               operand.
+This currently only tracks very basic immediate ;               alu operations.
-; alu		any alu  instruction that doesn't hit memory or fp ;		regs or have a shifted source operand
+; alu_reg       any alu instruction that doesn't hit memory or fp ;               regs or have a shifted source operand ;               and does not have an immediate operand.
+This is ;               also the default
+; simple_alu_shift covers UXTH, UXTB, SXTH, SXTB
 ; alu_shift	any data instruction that doesn't hit memory or fp ;		regs, but has a source operand shifted by a constant ; alu_shift_reg	any data instruction that doesn't hit memory or fp